MyCryptoHQ/assets/README.md

 * `cryptoCompareId` (string)

-  The `Id` field used in the CryptoCompare API.
+  The `Symbol` field used in the CryptoCompare API.

 * `cryptoCurrencyIconName` (string)